crate/tsperf/DATA_GENERATOR.md

 ### How To

+#### Pip install

+An easy way to use the Data Generator is to install it via `pip`:

++ Open a terminal and type `pip install tsdb-data-generator`
++ Look at the default configuration of the Data Generator by executing `tsdg -h` in a terminal
++ Run the Data Generator with the desired configuration values by executing `tsdg` in a terminal

+To look at example configurations navigate to the [example folder](examples).
+Each environment variable can be overwritten by using the corresponding command line argument.

+#### Docker Image

-The easiest way to use the Data Generator is to build the Docker Image:
+Another way to use the Data Generator is to build the Docker Image:

 + navigate to root directory of this repository
 + build docker image with `docker build -t data_gen -f Dockerfile .`
 + Adapt one of the example docker-compose files in the [example folder](examples)
-+ start (e.g. crate example) with `docker-compose -f src/data_generator/examples/docker-compose_crate.yml up`
++ start (e.g. crate example) with `docker-compose -f examples/docker-compose_crate.yml up`

 For an explanation on how to set the environment variables see [Environment variables](#data-generator-configuration).
 For example use cases see [Example use cases](#example-use-cases)

 ### Supported Databases

-Currently 5 Databases are
+Currently 7 Databases are
 + [CrateDB](https://crate.io/)
 + [InfluxDB V2](https://www.influxdata.com/)
 + [TimescaleDB](https://www.timescale.com/)